-The government will lend you up to 20% (or up to 40% in London) of the property’s value.
-You will need to put down a deposit of at least 5% and get a mortgage to cover at least 75% of the property's value.
+Depending on where you live, the government will lend you between 15% and 40% of the property price.
+You will need to put down a deposit of at least 5% and get a mortgage to cover the rest of the property's value.

 - £10,000 deposit

 - £150,000 mortgage

 Using an equity loan rather than going it alone has two key benefits: you will only need a 5% deposit and, as you’re only borrowing 75%, instead of up to 95%, you will be able to access better mortgage rates.

 Help to Buy equity loans are for a percentage of the property value, rather than a set cash amount.
 This means you could end up paying back more or less than you borrowed, depending on whether your home rises or falls in value.